-The current vacancy is for the Fleet Maintenance Technician (FMT) assigned to perform heavy equipment lubrication duties.
-The Eligible List created for the FMT position may be used to fill additional vacancies in the Department of Public Works (DPW) Operations-Fleet Services.
-First shift and second shift assignments may be available, depending upon the work assignment.
+The current vacancy is for the Fleet Maintenance Technician (FMT) assigned to the repairs section, works the 2nd shift in the outlying garages.
+The eligible list created for this FMT position may be used to fill additional vacancies in the Department of Public Works (DPW) Operations-Fleet Services.
+First shift (6:00 a.m. - 2:30 p.m.) and second shift (2:30 p.m. - 11:00 p.m.) assignments may be available, depending upon the work assignment.

 Depending upon the assignment, Fleet Maintenance Technicians (FMTs) perform the following duties:

 - Maintain records related to equipment, inventory, facility maintenance and time worked.

 - Ensure the safe and secure operation of the assigned garage, including fueling systems and sites.